Muhammad-AhsanTariq/Truffle-with-Web3/README.md

 The contract has been successfully compiled and is ready to be used.

 Now, deploy this contract to rinkeby testnet.
-Run the deployment script deploy.js present in the scripts folder, using following command:
+Run the deployment script, using following command:

 ```
-$ npx hardhat run scripts/deploy.js
+$ npx truffle migrate --network rinkeby
 Contract deployed successfully
 ```